shaneyoung91/shaneyoung91/README.md

 ## About Me
 - Currently a Student at General Assembly, with a focus in Back End Development and Full Stack Development.

-- Transitioning from a credit career in Finance.
+- Transitioning from a career in Banking/Finance.

 - 🔭 Latest Project: [Willamette Valley Sip & Scribe](https://github.com/shaneyoung91/willamette-valley-sip-and-scribe)